Unity-Technologies/DOTSSample/README.md

   connect the client to the server.

 * ***Known Issue***: On MacOS there will be HUD and black screen only shown on the client for up to 10 minutes the first time the game is launched.
-(If you press esc and open the settings menu for the game, switching to Low graphics quality setting might clear this up and save you the wait!)
+(If you press Esc and open the settings menu for the game, switching to Low graphics quality setting might clear this up and save you the wait!)

 * You can connect more clients; and if you want to do some automation,